quantumbrake/cayenne/README.md

 ## Introduction

-`pyssa` is a Python package for stochastic simulations.
+`cayenne` is a Python package for stochastic simulations.
 It offers a simple API to define models, perform stochastic simulations with them and visualize the results in a convenient manner.

 Currently under active development in the `develop` branch.